• Home

 Comments

-Original Sources and 19th C. Texts
+Original Sources/19th C. Texts

 This page is copyrighted (c) Jane Austen’s World.
-Links updated through “F”, 12/2011
+Links currently being updated 12/2019

 Jane Austen’s World is all about this page: Original online resources, publications, first-hand accounts, and records that make the Regency Era come alive using the voices of the era.
 Resources are categorized in alphabetical order.
 Found a broken link?
 Email janeaustensworld at gmail dot com.